CoLRev-Environment/colrev/docs/source/framework/colrev.rst

 - BibTex is more flexible (allowing for new record types to be defined) compared to structured formats (e.g., SQL)
 - Uppwer/lower-case variations of DOIs are not meaningful because DOIs are `case insensitive <https://www.doi.org/doi_handbook/2_Numbering.html>`_.
 DOIs are converted to upper case to keep the git history simple.
 - Current policy (may change): don't use the crossref field (i.e., resolve it in the preparation).
 Efficient abbreviation of conference proceedings, can be accomplished through the pandoc `citation abbreviation options <https://pandoc.org/MANUAL.html#option--citation-abbreviations>`_.
 In addition, the crossreferenced record would not be displayed next to the original record, making it harder to visually validate (preparation) changes.
 The crossref-fields would also require special treatment in the deduplication process, the retrieval (across repositories) and operations reading records from the disk.
+- The order of the first fields is fixed to enable efficient status checks (reading the first n lines of each record instead of parsing the whole file).

 .. _CoLRev: https://github.com/geritwagner/colrev
 .. _CoLRev-core: https://github.com/geritwagner/colrev_core